CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 Example Screenshots of the AWS Cost Explorer Graphs were obtained after running several of the CMAQ Benchmarks, varying # nodes and # cpus and NPCOL/NPROW.

-In Figure 2 The Cost Explorer Display categorizes the cost of EC2 Instance Types: note that c5n.18xlarge is highest cost - as these are used as the compute nodes
+In Figure 2 The Cost Explorer Display shows the cost of different EC2 Instance Types: note that c5n.18xlarge is highest cost - as these are used as the compute nodes

 Figure 2.
 Cost by Instance Type - AWS Console